WeijieWan77/RoboTwin-HPT/README.md

 3.  **Create and activate the Conda environment using the `.yml` file**:
     ```bash
     conda env create -f environment.yml
-    conda activate weijie_hpt
+    conda activate env_name
     ```

 ## 2. Data Preparation

-Before training the model, the raw HDF5 trajectory data needs to be pre-processed.
+Before training, the raw HDF5 trajectory data needs to be placed in the correct directory and pre-processed.

 **Steps:**
+1.  **[IMPORTANT] Place the Data**: The data processing script is configured to look for data within its own directory structure.
+Place the raw `.hdf5` trajectory data folders into the following specific path:

+    `policy/HPT/HPT/data/<task_name>/<task_config>/data/`

+    For example, for the `place_container_plate` task, the final structure should be:
+    ```
+    RoboTwin-HPT/
+    └── policy/
+        └── HPT/
+            └── HPT/
+                └── data/
+                    └── place_container_plate/
+                        └── demo_clean/
+                            └── data/
+                                ├── episode0.hdf5
+                                └── ...
+    ```
-1.  **Place the Data**: Place the raw `.hdf5` trajectory data folders into the `data/<task_name>/<task_config>/data` directory.
-(Note: The `data/` directory is ignored by `.gitignore` and will not be uploaded to the repository).
+    (Note: The `policy/HPT/HPT/data/` directory is ignored by `.gitignore` and will not be uploaded to the repository).

 2.  **Run the Processing Script**: Execute the data processing script.
-This script will convert the HDF5 data into a `.pkl` cache to accelerate subsequent training runs.
+This will convert the HDF5 data into a `.pkl` cache to accelerate subsequent training runs.

     ```bash
     # Format: python <script_path> <task_name> <task_config> <num_episodes>